Skip to Main Content

 • What is your child’s age?

-• What are the features of the scan (length of time, position)?
+• What are the features and purpose of the scan (length of time, position) or procedure?

-• Has your child previously completed a scan without general anesthesia?
+• Has your child previously completed a scan or procedure without general anesthesia?

 • Does your child have a condition that might affect their ability to stay still or follow instructions, such as ADHD, autism, intellectual disability, or sensory processing disorder?